Betz's law: Points of interest

-The Betz limit has no dependence on the geometry of the wind extraction system, therefore S may take any form provided that the flow travels from the entrance to the control volume to the exit, and the control volume has uniform entry and exit velocities.
+The assumptions of the Betz derivation impose some physical restrictions on the nature of wind turbines it applies to (identical inlet/outlet velocity for example).
+But beyond those assumptions, the Betz limit has no dependence on the internal mechanics of the wind extraction system, therefore S may take any form provided that the flow travels from the entrance to the control volume to the exit, and the control volume has uniform entry and exit velocities.
 Any extraneous effects can only decrease the performance of the system (usually a turbine) since this analysis was idealized to disregard friction.
 Any non-ideal effects would detract from the energy available in the incoming fluid, lowering the overall efficiency.

 Some manufacturers and inventors have made claims of exceeding the limit by using nozzles and other wind diversion devices, usually by misrepresenting the Betz limit and calculating only the rotor area and not the total input of air contributing to the wind energy extracted from the system.

 The Betz limit has no relevance when calculating turbine efficiency in a mobile application such as a wind-powered vehicle, as here the efficiency could theoretically approach 100% minus blade losses if the fluid flow through the turbine disc (or equivalent) were only retarded imperceptibly.
 As this would require an infinitely large structure, practical devices rarely achieve 90% or over.
 The amount of power extracted from the fluid flow at high turbine efficiencies is less than the Betz limit, which is not the same type of efficiency.